cyberbotics/webots/docs/reference/robot.md

 *return the name defined in the robot node*

-This function returns the name as it is defined in the name field of the robot node (Robot, DifferentialWheels, Supervisor, etc.) in the current world file.
+This function returns the name as it is defined in the name field of the robot node (Robot, Supervisor, etc.) in the current world file.
 The string returned should not be deallocated, as it was allocated by the "libController" shared library and will be deallocated when the controller terminates.
 This function is very useful to pass some arbitrary parameter from a world file to a controller program.
 For example, you can have the same controller code behave differently depending on the name of the robot.